 ABOUT AHACO

-AHACO is a nonprofit organization that uses data, research, education, and advocacy to close Central Ohio’s housing gaps.
-We are guided by the expertise and experience of our members who compose the spectrum of housing services including homeless advocates, developers, property owners, home-ownership proponents, lenders, and the philanthropic community.
-And we are lifted up by the pubic-private partnerships that unlock housing solutions.
-We do this because housing affordability is the key to unlocking security and prosperity for our people and our region.
-You may view our most recent 990 filing here.
+We are guided by the expertise and experience of our members who compose the spectrum of housing services, including homeless advocates, service providers, builders, property owners, homeownership advocates and housing counselors, lawyers, civil rights leaders, lenders, and the philanthropic community.
+And we are lifted up by the public-private partnerships that unlock housing solutions.

 Chair, Bob Bitzenhofer - VP Planning & Development, Columbus Metro Housing Authority

-Secretary, Leah Evans - President & CEO, Homeport
+Vice Chair, Leah Evans - President & CEO, Homeport

-Cristy "Critty" Buenconsejo - CEO, Creative Housing
+Director Cristy "Critty" Buenconsejo - CEO, Creative Housing

 Carlie J. Boos, Esq. is the Executive Director of the Affordable Housing Alliance of Central Ohio.
 In her role, she provides leadership and strategic direction to members, stakeholders, and the local community to expand affordable housing resources.